 So men come into this world with all the right hardware for the job, but puberty sets dads-to-be down the wrong path for milk production.
 When a man does lactate (and yes, it happens) it is almost always a symptom of an underlying medical problem (or thanks to injections of estrogen and prolactin, which come with a slew of side effects).

-Male lactation is a known side effect of anabolic steroids and Thorazine, an antipsychotic drug.
+Male lactation is a known side effect of anabolic steroids and Thorazine, an antipsychotic medication.
 Pituitary tumors and cirrhosis of the liver can also make men produce milk from their nipples.
 In fact, any time the liver is compromised there’s risk of male lactation, because a healthy liver’s job is to absorb spare hormones, an imbalance leads to too much prolactin floating around.
 Soon after being rescued from POW camps in World War II, some men lactated because their hormones resumed producing prolactin once they were fed, but their livers had still not recovered from the trauma.

 Still, past claims from medical anthropologist Dana Raphael (echoed by endocrinologist Robert Greenblatt) that men could breastfeed if they stimulated their nipples long enough, seem highly unlikely.
 And if a man is able to achieve this by simple suckling, that may be a sign of an underlying condition.
 “It could be that you have this man with this pituitary tumor and he produces milk once the baby starts suckling,” Dr. Jack Newman told Scientific American.

-Plus, there are probably better uses of your time—and your nipples.
+Plus, there are probably better uses of your time — and your nipples.

 This article was originally published on